Why Can Everyone Spot Fake News But The Tech Companies?

 Look, of course Google and Facebook and Twitter can't monitor all of the content on their platforms posted by their billions of users.
 Nor does anyone really expect them to.
 But policing what's taking off and trending as it relates to the news of the day is another matter.
 Clearly, it can be done because people are already doing it.

 So why then can't these platforms do what an unaffiliated group of journalists, researchers, and concerned citizens manage to find with a laptop and a few visits to 4chan?
 Perhaps it's because the problem is more complicated than nonemployees can understand — and that's often the line the companies use.
 Reached for comment, Facebook reiterated that it relies on human and machine moderation as well as user reporting, and noted that moderation is nuanced and judging context is difficult.
 Twitter explained that it too relies on user reports and technology to enforce its rules, noting that because of its scale "context is crucial" and it errs on the side of protecting people’s voices.
+And YouTube also noted that it uses machine learning to flag possibly violative content for human review; It said it doesn't hire humans to "find" such content because they aren't effective at scale.

 The companies ask that we take them at their word: We're trying, but this is hard — we can't fix this overnight.
 OK, we get it.
 But if the tech giants aren't finding the same misinformation that observers armed with nothing more sophisticated than access to a search bar are in the aftermath of these events, there's really only one explanation for it: If they can't see it, they aren't truly looking.

-Note: This post has been updated with responses from Twitter and YouTube.